zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_1.rst

         (str,opt)"splitStatus" : (int)
     }

-In case of error the CBOR data takes form:
+In case of error the CBOR data takes the form:

 .. code-block:: none